 This life’s hard, but it’s harder if you’re stupid.George V. Higgins, The Friends of Eddie Coyle

-In previous posts in this series about the characteristics of the hammers Beloved Customer should use with C&S Tools chisels, we looked at factors such as the type of hammer to use, the sort of face a hammer should have and how much it should weigh.
-We even examined ways to use our chisels and hammers more effectively when cutting mortises, and how to avoid the dreaded chisel wiggle.
-It was a footloose post.
+In previous articles in this series about the characteristics of the hammers Beloved Customer should use with C&S Tools’ chisels, we looked at factors such as the type of hammer, the sort of face it should have and how much it should weigh.
+We even examined ways to use our chisels and hammers as an efficient but dangerous team when cutting mortises, and how to avoid the dreaded chisel wiggle.
+Your humble servant trusts it was a footloose and gleeful read.

-This time your humble servant will delve a little deeper into how to use hammers and chisels as a dance team.
+This time your humble servant will delve a little deeper into how to deploy a hammer and chisel team.

 The photos above and below are of gameboards, and while gameboards are not really the subject of this post, these photos illustrate an aspect of precise work with chisel and hammer intended not to create a shape to please the eye, but an artistic sound to improve concentration.
 Perhaps you never have thought about using a chisel to make beautiful sounds, but many of our Beloved Customers that make musical instruments professionally are focused like a laser on this very objective.
 I hope you will find this little article amusing.

-Much hammer and chisel work is very repetitive with motions repeated thousands of times in a single day, each motion consuming time and energy, hopefully with precision and speed.
+Much hammer and chisel work performed by professional woodworkers is repetitive with motions repeated thousands of times in a single day, each motion consuming time and energy, hopefully with precision and speed.
 Are time, energy, precision, and speed important to you?
 I propose that “Sure and steady wins the race,” sooner and more efficiently than a 2lb steel woodpecker on meth.
-If these factors matter not to you, then I will include some colorful bubblewrap in your next order for entertainment purposes.
+If these factors matter not to you, then let me know and I will include some colorful bubblewrap in your next order for entertainment purposes.